jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 <div class="expression">1 == 2</div>
 </div>

-At this point, Python stops!
+At this point, Python stops, because you're in an `or` and it's found something truthy!
 That's what short-circuiting means.
 Here's how the official documentation describes `or`'s behavior:

 > it only evaluates the second argument if the first one is false.

 Here, I'll prove it to you.

-First, it's important to know that if you divide a non-zero number by zero, Python will throw an exception:
+If you divide a non-zero number by zero, Python will throw an exception:

 <pre><code class="py">
 1 / 0